Configuration#

 conda.toml#

 The conda-native format.
-Structurally identical to pixi.toml but uses [workspace] exclusively (no [project] fallback).
+Its core workspace, feature, environment, dependency, and task tables follow the same shape as pixi.toml, but it uses [workspace] exclusively (no [project] fallback) and can include conda-workspaces-specific extensions.
 Supports both workspace and task definitions in a single file.

 [workspace]